learn-academy-2021-bravo/week-2-assessment-dgohdz/interview-questions.md

   Your answer: I don't remember

-  Researched answer: It's what you use to next other components.
+  Researched answer: Must return just one JSX elements, wraps all of the content returning from a component, doesn't node to the DOM.

 5. What is JSX?

   Your answer: Something that javascript uses to allow it to work within a browser?

-  Researched answer: It's Javascripts version of HTML
+  Researched answer: A marriage between JS and HTML, created by React devs to render HTML to the DOM inside of the JS file.